 Emotions are a mixed bag.
 They can take us to the heights of joyful bliss and the depths of human despair.
 For some, they are the spice of life and for others . . . humanity’s curse.
 Such unpredictability has earned emotions a reputation of bad news for the life of the mind.
 Yet, interestingly, recent breakthroughs in the cognitive sciences have redeemed the perceived cognitive value of emotions.
 Believe it or not, these findings actually bear directly on our understanding and experience of Christian faith.Continue reading “Rethinking Faith, Knowledge, and Emotions”

-This week we launch our seventh animated reading.
+This week we launch our eleventh devotional poem.
 The next five weeks of blog posts will draw from themes in this poem.
-If you like the video, please share with others.